CARES Act Funding (2020)

 If you would like to pay it forward and make your CARES Act grant available to a student in need, you can donate your funds to the Ridgewater Foundation after you have received them.
 Contact Ashley Gabbert at 320-222-6098 or via email at [email protected] to learn more.
 You can also learn more about making a gift to the Ridgewater Foundation here: ridgewater.edu/ways-to-give/

-- The CARES Act requires certain reporting disclosures, including updates on disbursements.
-How much money has Ridgewater distributed?
+- The CARES Act requires certain reporting disclosures, including updates on student disbursements and institutional expenses.
+How much money has Ridgewater distributed and spent?

-We will continue to update this section on how much has been disbursed every 45 days, per the CARES Act reporting requirements.
+We will continue to update this section on how much is disbursed, per the CARES Act reporting requirements.